rangen/Anagram-Finder/README.md

 * Otherwise, the phrase "No anagrams found!" will be displayed.
 * As there is no Submit button, your function will run with the text field's onInput event, so every time the field's content is changed!
 * I can't vouch for the speed of all working solutions, but the solution I came up with runs beween 8 and 300ms despite searching against 178,000 words everytime.
+* **HINT  For the solution I came up with, word results are returned and rendered very quickly (<100ms) up to about 6 characters, moving closer to 300ms around 9 characters, before quickly becoming fast operations again the longer the word gets.
+Introspect (word from Learn.co labs) about why this would be.**

+*Granted, some of y'all are wild and have 162 windows open on your computer, so your timing may vary*

 Good luck!!!